 Today Denis O’Brien is the founder and Chairman of Digicel.
 He formed the company in 2001 with the goal of bringing modern telecommunications technology to untapped markets in the Caribbean, starting in Jamaica.

 Having had his attention drawn by a friend to an advert in the Financial Times placed by the Government of Jamaica inviting tenders for two mobile licences that were up for auction, O’Brien dispatched a trusted colleague to Jamaica to take part in the bidding process and secured a licence for US$47.2 million.
 With a plan to take on the incumbent, Cable & Wireless, shake things up and ensure that everyone, everywhere could benefit from affordable access to mobile communications, Digicel launched with great fanfare in 2001 and an aim of attracting 100,000 customers to its network in the first year – a target it hit in its first 100 days.

-Under O’Brien’s leadership, Digicel has expanded to over 30 markets in the Caribbean, Central America and Asia Pacific.
+Under O’Brien’s leadership, Digicel has expanded to over 25 markets in the Caribbean and Central America.
 O’Brien has committed Digicel to continuously expand its reach into underserved regions and communities, with the mission to connect customers all around the world.

 Aside from Digicel and Communicorp, Denis O’Brien has many other professional interests that he has supported or launched.
 O’Brien bought the Irish utilities support company Siteserv in 2012, renamed it as Actavo, and helped expand it into the U.S. as well as the Caribbean, continuing business today.
 Fuel retailer Topaz Energy was also owned by O’Brien from 2013 until its sale to Canadian company Alimentation Couche-Tard in 2015.